kuzzleio/kuzzle/doc/2/api/controllers/security/search-users-by-credentials/index.md

 - `strategy`: authentication strategy

+### Optional:

+- `from`: paginates search results by defining the offset from the first result you want to fetch.
+Usually used with the `size` argument
+- `size`: set the maximum number of documents returned per result page
+- `lang`: specify the query language to use.
+By default, it's `elasticsearch` but `koncorde` can also be used.

 ---

 ## Body properties

-- `query`: Uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) syntax.
 Properties on which the query applies depend entirely on the authentication strategy.

+### Optional:

+- `query`: the search query itself, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) or the [Koncorde Filters DSL](/core/2/api/koncorde-filters-syntax) syntax.
+- `sort`: contains a list of fields, used to [sort search results](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/search-request-sort.html), in order of importance

+If the body is left empty, the result will return all available users for this strategy.

 ---